LASIK eye surgeryLaser-Assisted In Situ Keratomileusis; Laser vision correction; Nearsightedness - Lasik; Myopia - Lasik

 - Make sure you have realistic expectations from the surgery.

-For patients with presbyopia, it's important to note that LASIK cannot correct vision so that one eye can see at both distance and near.
-However, LASIK can be done to allow one eye to see near and the other far, which is called "monovision."
+For people with presbyopia , LASIK cannot correct vision so that one eye can see at both distance and near.
+However, LASIK can be done to allow one eye to see near and the other far.
+This is called "monovision."
 If you can adjust to this correction, it may eliminate or reduce your need for reading glasses.

 In some instances, surgery on only one eye is required.
 If your doctor thinks you're a candidate, ask about the pros and cons.